Smart Bark is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 Our top pick is the AmazonBasics Premium Folding Soft Dog Crate.
 It's a great value and nicely designed soft crate with a strong PVC frame so it can hold its shape whilst you're on the move.

+Extremely lightweight you can carry it to and from the car.
 We love the large mesh windows on all sides which have been designed to ensure maximum ventilation to reduce the chance of dog car sickness which is unfortunately quite common in puppies.

 The windows also ensures that you and your puppy can see each other at all times.